idada13/learning-to-code/README.md

 # learning-to-code
-Small projects as part of my learning curve.
+Small projects in Python as part of my learning curve.